 Welcome to Penrose Litigation

-Dutch procedural law offers various alternatives for legal proceedings, such as preliminary relief proceedings (also called summary proceedings) or proceedings on the merits, bankruptcy proceedings, liens, attachment measures, inquiry proceedings before the Enterprise Court, a claim before the Netherlands Commercial Court.
+Dutch procedural law offers various alternatives for legal proceedings, such as preliminary interlocutory proceedings (or: summary proceedings), regular proceedings on the merits, bankruptcy proceedings, attachment measures, arbitrage, inquiry proceedings before the Enterprise Court and litigation at the Netherlands Commercial Court.
 In order to achieve an optimal outcome for a dispute in the Netherlands, together with the client we design an effective and efficient strategy and we make right procedural choices.

-A difference of opinion about profit distributions, the financing, the company strategy, or the interpretation of the shareholders agreement may lead to a dispute between shareholders of a Dutch company such as a B.V. or N.V.
-Most often such a dispute will have a major impact on the company.
-This applies in particular when there is a dispute between the shareholders of an equal joint venture.
-It is therefore important that the dispute be resolved as quickly as possible.
-If it is not possible to reach a solution by mutual agreement, a dispute can be settled by the Dutch court.
+A disagreement about profit distributions, the financing, the company strategy, or the interpretation of the shareholders agreement may lead to a dispute between shareholders of a Dutch company such as a B.V. or N.V.
+Most often such a dispute will have a major impact on the company in the Netherlands itself.
+In particular when there is a dispute between the shareholders of an equal joint venture.
+It is therefore important that the dispute will be resolved quickly.
+If it is not possible to reach an amicable solution, the dispute can be settled by the Dutch court.
 Examples of proceedings in which shareholder disputes are settled are inquiry proceedings before the Enterprise Court, arbitration or the dispute settlement procedure where under Dutch law one or more shareholders holding at least 30% of the shares may force another shareholder out of the Dutch company if the acts of such shareholder are detrimental to the company.